Skip to main content

 Now I have to be honest.
 I really struggle with the next passage, and I think it’s important to be real when we find different passages difficult.
 We see a rule given out that if a man suspects his wife of cheating, he can take her to the priest, the priest will write a curse on a price of paper, wash that curse off into some water, add some tabernacle dust from the floor, and force the woman to drink it.

-But for me I struggle with how embarrassing and hurtful this would be for a woman who was innocent.
-She would feel hurt and betrayed by her husband, and no restoration is made there.
+But for me, I struggle with how embarrassing and hurtful this would be for a woman who was innocent.
+She would feel hurt and betrayed by her husband, and no restoration was made there.

 The important thing to remember when you are struggling with a passage in the Bible, is that the Bible is still true and still holy.
 The problem is either a) this is a different culture and time and so it seems completely foreign to us and we just can’t understand it at the moment, or b) we have a heart problem.